-The results showed that feed intake was highest in fish fed commercial control diet, and where soyabean meal was replaced by 100% by-catch and 100% by-products and this could be due to the fact that these feeds contain dried fish guts and other viscera, which were reported to improve the free amino acids of the diets (Tabinda et al. 2013).
+The results showed that feed intake was highest in fish fed commercial control diet, and where soyabean meal was replaced by 100% by-catch and 100% byproducts and this could be due to the fact that these feeds contain dried fish guts and other viscera, which were reported to improve the free amino acids of the diets (Tabinda et al. 2013).
 The presence free amino acids are known to improve the flavour and taste of these diets, thus a higher feed intake by fish fed these diets (Gupta et al. 2013).
 Gupta et al (2013) and Giri et al. (2010) also found that the replacement of fish meal could be partially done using dried fish guts without negatively affecting the growth and feed conversion ratio.
-These have similar nutritional value like that of fish meal which is currently used in aqua feeds (Chotikachinda et al. 2013; Ju et al. 2013).
+These have similar nutritional value like that of fish meal which is currently used in agua feeds (Chotikachinda et al. 2013; Ju et al. 2013).
 Fish viscera also contain well balanced proteins, highly digestible, significant quantities of long chain lipids, unsaturated n-3 fatty acids including taurine and other growth factors.
 Many studies have revealed satisfactory feed utilization responses and growth by replacing fishmeal with viscera in the diets of O. niloticus (Hernandez et al. 2014; Mammauag and Ragaza 2016).
 However, the fish in this experiment were not feeding well because of sometimes lower than average temperatures and this resulted in lower average mean weight gain.
 Feed intake depends on biotic and abiotic factors such as size of fish, temperature and the quality of the feed.
-It was also observed that total feed intake also increased with an increase in ash content.
+It was also observed that total feed intake increased with a decrease in crude fibre content because the feed becomes easy to digest, while total feed intake also increased with an increase in ash content.
 Ash content is an indication that the feed has minerals that are necessary in the diet for aquaculture species.
-High ash above 20% cannot be utilized well by O. niloticus (Azaza et al. 2010).
+High ash above 20% cannot be utilized well by 0. niloticus (Azaza et al. 2010).

-The best FCR which range from 1.5 to 2 are obtained at an optimum temperature of $3\theta$ C for O.niloticus (Craig 2009; Delong et al. 2009).
+The best FCR which range from 1.5 to 2 are obtained at an optimum temperature of 30°C for O.niloticus (Craig 2009; Delong et al. 2009).
 A lower Feed Conversion Ratio (FCR) indicates better utilization of the fish feed.
 The FCRs in this study were higher than 2 and this may be due to the fact that the experiment was done in winter.
-The fish did not feed well because the temperatures were lower ranging from 16 [DO12] - $32^{0}$ C. Oreochromis niloticus feed normally at temperatures $25 - 30^{0}$ C. These findings are in agreement with El-Saidy and Gaber (2004) who also reported that high fibre content can reduce the digestibility of ingredients in the diet leading to low palatability of feed and poor growth of fish.
+The fish did not feed well because the temperatures were lower ranging from 16 - 32°C. Oreochromis niloticus feed normally at temperatures 25 - 30°C. These findings are in agreement with El-Saidy and Gaber (2004) who also reported that high fibre content can reduce the digestibility of ingredients in the diet leading to low palatability of feed and poor growth of fish.
 100% fish meal diet had the highest crude fibre of 5.26% and was the least in terms of growth performance.
 In this study 100% by-catch had the lowest crude fibre and showed the highest growth rate.